circleci/circleci-docs/CONTRIBUTING.md

 ---
 ```

-Make sure to use `classic-docs2` layout for 2.0 docs.
 The list of categories can be found in [categories.yml](https://github.com/circleci/circleci-docs/blob/master/jekyll/_data/categories.yml).

 `order` specifies the menu order.
 You may need to adjust other doc menu orders to get your doc to show in the correct place within its section.
 (Best practice is to use multiples of 10 - then it's easy to put a new doc between two others).